Entering his ninth season with the Rams, Brett Teach has been instrumental in elevating VCU to a national stage.

 VCU has developed 21 players who have received professional contracts during Teach’s time at VCU thus far and multiple MLS draft picks, including Jason Johnson, Kharlton Belmar, and Dennis Castillo.

-“We are very excited that Brett is part of our staff here at VCU,” said Giffard.
-“He has had a tremendous amount of success as a head coach over the last 20-plus years.
-Building a championship staff is just like putting together a championship team.
-We took a big step in that direction the day we hired Brett.
+“We are very excited that Brett is part of our staff here at VCU,” said Head Coach Dave Giffard.
+“He had a tremendous amount of success as a head coach over the last 20-plus years.
+Building a championship staff is just like putting together a championship team, and we took a big step in that direction the day we hired Brett.
 With players, and staff alike, we try to find the most talented, hard-working people possible, and Brett certainly epitomizes the type of person we want to associate with our program.”

-In all, Teach, who also served 10 seasons as a women’s soccer head coach at the collegiate level, has amassed a 375-208-28 record as a college head coach, including a 270-141-19 mark in 21 seasons on the men’s side.
+Teach has also spent time as a head coach at Georgia State, Oglethorpe and Erskine Universities, and has amassed a 375-208-28 overall record as a college head coach.
+Spending ten years coaching women’s soccer, Teach has a 270-141-19 record coaching on the men’s side.